Minnesota Centennial Showboat: History

 1969 marked the last season the boat toured.
 Following that season, it made an appearance in the Swedish film The Emigrants before settling into a stationary mooring site on the river's east bank, below Coffman Memorial Union.

 In 1995, the ninety-six-year-old paddleboat moved to Saint Paul for $2 million in needed repairs.
 However sparks from a welder ignited a fire that destroyed the boat on the evening of January 27, 2000, just months before its scheduled reopening.
 Only the paddlewheel and burned-out hull remained.

 University theater professor C. Lance Brockman led a campaign to obtain a new showboat.
 In December 2000, the university agreed to a partnership with the City of Saint Paul, the Saint Paul Riverfront Development Corporation, and the Padelford Packet Boat Company to build a new showboat.
 Construction began the following spring in Greenville, Mississippi.

 Christened the Frank M. Whiting, the new Minnesota Centennial Showboat arrived at Harriet Island on April 17, 2002.
 It opened on July 4 with a production of Dr. Jekyll and Mr. Hyde.

 The Minnesota Centennial Showboat exposed students to a unique type of theater.
 Student actors embraced the over-the-top style of melodrama.
 Designers and student crews met the challenges presented by a small performance space.
 Audiences joined the fun by booing and hissing at the villain and applauding the hero.

 The showboat program earned the Tourism Partner of the Year Award from the Saint Paul Convention and Visitors Bureau in 2004.
 The Padelford Packet Boat Company joined the university's Department of Theatre Arts & Dance to create the C. Lance Brockman Showboat Scholarship later that year.

 The final curtain came down on the Minnesota Centennial Showboat at the end of the 2016 summer season.
 The university's fifteen-year agreement with the City of Saint Paul expired, and the university cut the program for budget reasons.
 The final season featured a revival of Under the Gaslight.

+In 2018, a nonprofit raised money to buy the boat and move it to Winona, Minnesota.

 The university sold the boat to the City of Saint Paul for one dollar.
-As of 2018, future plans for the showboat are pending a new management agreement.

-In 2018, a nonprofit raised money to buy the boat and move it to Winona, Minnesota.
+The showboat was being renovated in St. Paul when it caught fire and burned down.